ldionne/cppnow-2013-d2/4_d2/3_algorithm/3_lock_graph_with_threads.md

 .notes The deadlock may never happen because G has to be held by both threads in order to enter the dangerous section of the code.

-## However, consider this situation:
+However, consider this situation.
+Both threads must be holding `G`, which is impossible:

         @@@ cpp
             mutex A, B, G;